wp-plugins/link-shortcut/readme.txt

 Donate link: http://www.husani.com/ventures/wordpress-plugins/linkshortcut/#donate
 Requires at least: 2.7
 Tested up to: 2.7.1
-Stable tag: 1.3.1
+Stable tag: 1.4

 Make TinyURL-like URLs (you.com/33ks8s) that redirect to pages inside / outside your blog.
 Can also create human-readable aliases (you.com/facebook).

 == Description ==

 Ever want your own shortcuts without mucking about with permalink structures?
-The Link Shortcut plugin allows you to create short (random numbers and letters, or short words) URLs under your blog's domain that redirect a user to other pages, either in your site or on another site.
+The Link Shortcut plugin allows you to create short (random numbers and letters, or short words) URLs under your blog's domain that redirect (301 or 302, your choice) a user to other pages, either in your site or on another site.

 In other words, instead of sending this url to the author's plugin page: http://www.husani.com/ventures/wordpress-plugins/linkshortcut/